Published 2023-10-16.

 The GM 1 specification was superseded by GM 2 in 1999; however, GM 1 is still commonly used.

-In 2020, MIDI 2.0 standard was introduced.
+In 2020, the MIDI 2.0 standard was introduced.
 The first products using the MIDI 2.0 standard began to reach the market in 2023.
 However, as I write this, MIDI 2.0 is still bleeding-edge technology.
 Most musicians should wait a few years before investing in products that use MIDI 2.0.

 The MIDI 2.0 Property Exchange specification is part of the MIDI 2.0 family of specifications.
 It uses JSON over SysEx to get and set device properties.